I'm a Celebrity...Get Me Out of Here! (British TV series): Spin-offs

-I'm a Celebrity: Extra Camp (2002–2019)
+ITV2 companion shows

+I'm a Celebrity...Get Me Out of Here!
+NOW!
+(2002–2015)

-A companion show, I'm a Celebrity: Extra Camp (previously I'm a Celebrity...Get Me Out of Here!
-NOW! from 2002 to 2015) was broadcast on ITV2 following every episode.
-It had been shown since the first series in 2002, and has featured a variety of presenters.
-However, on 9 January 2020, it was announced that the series had been axed due to high production costs.
+A companion show, I'm a Celebrity...Get Me Out of Here!
+NOW!, was broadcast on ITV2 following every episode between 2002 and 2015.
+It had been aired since the first series, and featured a variety of presenters.
+The show was renamed and given the title I'm a Celebrity: Extra Camp in 2016.

+Extra Camp (2016–2019)

+The renamed companion show, I'm a Celebrity: Extra Camp was broadcast on ITV2 following each episode from 2016 to 2019.
+On 9 January 2020, it was announced that the series had been axed owing to high production costs.

-I'm a Celebrity...The Daily Drop (2020)
+The Daily Drop (2020)

 On 20 October 2020, ITV announced that an online spin-off show called I'm a Celebrity...The Daily Drop would be aired alongside the 2020 series hosted by Vick Hope on ITV Hub.
 In October 2021, it was confirmed that The Daily Drop would not return in 2021.

+Unpacked (2024–present)

+In October 2024, it was confirmed that the show's spin-off would return, 4 years after being axed, and was given the new title I'm a Celebrity: Unpacked.
+It is presented by Joel Dommett, Sam Thompson and Kemi Rodgers.

-I'm a Celebrity: All-Stars (2023)
+I'm a Celebrity...South Africa (2023–present)

+The spin-off series featuring celebrities who had competed in the show before, began airing on 24 April 2023, with the first series concluding on 12 May 2023.
+In April 2025, it was confirmed by ITV that the spin-off would return for a second series in 2026.